 TAMARACK TRAIL AND THE VIEWPOINT: The trail is in good shape.
 Enjoy the 2021 reroute to the Viewpoint (no more staircase) and the freshly cut grass.

 *BALDY LOOP: Due to the closure, this trail is currently an out-and-back, accessed from the trailhead behind the Red Eagle Lodge.
 Enjoy the hike up to the North Baldy summit where you will find a picnic table and lots of wildflowers.
 The West side of the loop is closed temporarily.

 BIG WHITE PEAK ROUTE: Adventure seekers, there is no trail.
-You will have to navigate your way through this landscape of limestone and karst formations to find your way up to the summit from the Spineback trail.
+You will have to navigate your way through rock and challenging terrain to find your way up to the summit from the Spineback trail.

 CABIN ROUTE AND LIZARD LAKE ROUTE: Expect fallen trees.

 HEIKO’S TRAIL: Expect fallen trees.
 Look at our operations calendar to make sure our access road is open on the day of your adventure. https://www.islandlakelodge.com/calendar